-Supplementary Explanations Explanation Given by Representative Creation and Announcement of Disclosure Policies Disclosure Policies have been created and posted on the E Bank's website.
-Regular Briefings for Individual Investors We will forgo holding the annual corporate briefing for individual investors this fiscal year in order to prevent the spread of Covid-19 in fections.
+Supplementary Explanations Explanation Given by Representative Creation and Announcement of Disclosure Policies Disclosure Policies have been created and posted on the Bank's website.
+Regular Briefings for Individual Investors We forwent holding the annual corporate briefing for individual investors for the fiscal year ended March 31, 2021 in order to prevent the spread of Covid-19 infections.
 No Regular Briefings for Analysts and Institutional Investors Briefings of year-end and interim financial results are provided by a representative.
-(The briefing of financial results for the fiscal year ended March 31, 2020 were presented through a conference call from the perspective of preventing the spread of COVID- 19.)
+(The briefing of financial results for the fiscal year ended March 31, 2021 were presented through a conference call from the perspective of preventing the spread of COVID-19.)
 Financial results for the first and third quarters are presented through a conference call by the officer in charge of Planning Division.
-Posting of IR Materials on Website Financial reports, other statutory disclosure materials and other information including those voluntarily disclosed are provided to promote fair IR activities.
+Regular Briefings for Overseas Investors No Posting of IR Materials on Website Financial reports, other statutory disclosure materials and other information including those voluntarily disclosed are provided to promote fair IR activities.
 Establishment of Department and/or Manager in Charge of IR Planning Division